Become A Nursing Instructor

 NURSING INSTRUCTOR POSSIBLE CAREER PATHS AND POTENTIAL SALARIES

-The dual nature of a nursing instructor degree means that graduates are free to pursue careers in either field.
-Candidates may have flexibility in the extent to which they want to focus on medical professions rather than educational ones.
+The dual nature of a nursing instructor degree means that grads are free to choose a career in either field.
+They may have flexibility in the extent to which they want to focus on medical professions rather than educational ones.

-These professionals teach up-and-coming classes of prospective nurses.
-Depending on the level of study being taught, some may choose to specialize in a given area – for example obstetrics or nurse anesthesia.
-Nursing instructors typically work in colleges or universities, but can also work directly with practicing nurses and residents in hospitals as well.
+These pros teach up and coming classes of those that want to be a nurse.
+Depending on the level of study being taught, some may choose to focus on a given area.
+Nursing instructors often work in schools, but can also work directly with practicing nurses and residents in hospitals as well.

-This job is well-suited for those who want to take on a more administrative role.
-They can work either with hospitals and clinics, managing the day-to-day operations including budget, patient scheduling and other personnel issues, or with insurance companies and other third-party organizations.
-They frequently interact with doctors and clinicians to liaise between practitioners and insurance companies.
+This job is great for those who want to take on a more admin like role.
+They can work either with hospitals and clinics, and manage the day to day operations like budget, patient scheduling and other staff issues, or with insurance companies and other third party companies.
+They often work with doctors and clinicians to liaise between health care providers and insurance companies.